eth-protocol-fellows/protocol-studies/docs/wiki/research/scaling/data-availability.md

 The purpose of sampling is to provide the node a probabilistic guarantee that data is available.
 Light nodes do require a connection to other (honest) nodes to make samples.
 This is also true for full nodes in all blockchains – they don’t conduct data availability sampling but they require a connection to at least one other node that will provide them with historical data over the p2p network.

-In DAS, each node only ends up downloaing a small portion of the data, but the sampling is done _client-side_, and within each blob rather than between blobs.
+In DAS, each node only ends up downloading a small portion of the data, but the sampling is done _client-side_, and within each blob rather than between blobs.
 Each node (including client nodes that are not participating in staking) checks every blob, but instead of downloading the whole blob, they privately select N random indices in the blob (eg. N = 20), and attempt to download the data at just those positions.

 The goal of this task is to verify that at least half of the data in each blob is _available_.